 Health and fitness tracking: Nailing the basics

 Fitbit is positioning the Sense as its most health-focused wearable to date, second only to the Fitbit Versa 3.
-There are three major advantages the Sense has over the Versa 3: an EDA sensor, a medically certified ECG monitor, and a skin temperature sensor.
+The Sense has three major advantages over the Versa 3: an EDA sensor, a medically certified ECG monitor, and a skin temperature sensor.

 The Sense isn’t the first wearable to have an electrodermal activity (EDA) sensor, nor is Fitbit the first company to offer stress tracking.
 But most companies do so by monitoring your heart rate variability (the interval between each heartbeat).